A brief history of UV light and HEPA in science, health & medicine

-UV radiation was discovered in 1801 when the German physicist Johann Wilhelm Ritter observed that invisible rays just beyond the violet end of the visible spectrum darkened silver chloride-soaked paper more quickly than violet light itself.
-He called them deoxidising rays to emphasise chemical reactivity and to distinguish them from heat rays, discovered the previous year at the other end of the visible spectrum.
-The simpler term chemical rays was adopted soon afterwards, and remained popular throughout the 19th century
+UV irradiative light was discovered in 1801 when the German physicist Johann Wilhelm Ritter observed that invisible rays just beyond the violet end of the visible spectrum darkened silver chloride-soaked paper more quickly than violet light itself.
+He called them deoxidizing rays to emphasize chemical reactivity and to distinguish them from heat rays, discovered the previous year at the other end of the visible spectrum.
+The simpler term chemical rays were adopted soon afterward, and remained popular throughout the 19th century.

 Arthur Downes and Thomas Blunt published a paper describing the sterilisation of bacteria exposed to short-wavelength light.
 UV has been a known mutagen at the cellular level for over 100 years.